Gerd Wenzinger: Murders

 Between 25 and 28 June 1994, the remains of 23-year-old Dana Franzke, numbering 42 in total, were found scattered on the northern outskirts of Berlin in the Oder-Havel Canal.
 At the time, the victim's identity couldn't be established, although the fingerprints of the drug-addicted prostitute were registered in the database.
 A composite sketch of the woman, presented on Aktenzeichen XY… ungelöst, finally led her mother to positively identifying her in November 1994.
-Three sedatives and narcotics were found in the body, which are otherwise only used for anesthesia.
+Three sedatives and narcotics were found in the body, which are otherwise only used for anaesthesia.

 On 5 November 1994, the frozen body parts of a young woman were found on the Bundesautobahn 1, between Hamburg and Lübeck near Bad Oldesloe, among them the head and internal organs.
 Six days after the discovery, she was identified as 19-year-old Sabrina G., also a prostitute.
 The investigations into both cases were initially unsuccessful.

 Two years later, the Franzke case was resumed when a cassette tape was sent to the Berlin Criminal Police in May 1996.
 The footage depicted tortures, murders, dismemberments and desecration against various women in Wenzinger's Berlin home, among them being Dana.
-It is believed that she was unable to defend herself from the anesthetic, but was conscious during the whole process.
+It is believed that she was unable to defend herself from the anaesthetic but was conscious during the whole process.
 After injuring her multiple times, Gerd tortured her to death using a chainsaw, abusing the corpse before slicing it up in many parts.
 He made additional cuts in such a way that many of the injuries previously inflicted were no longer distinguishable.

 Shortly after his first suicide attempt, Wenzinger gave the Brazilian media an interview in which he denied killing Franzke, but admitted to dismembering her body.
 He claimed that she had died from a heroin overdose, but no trace of the narcotic was found in her body.

 In his suicide note, Wenzinger denied all of the murders, claiming that he only drugged the women.

 Several psychiatric books were written about the case of Gerd Wenzinger, which is considered a breakthrough in aggressive sexual fantasies stemming from the perpetrator's childhood.